m-r-ebrahimi-dev/design-pattern-Smart-Vending-Machine/readme.md

 ### Step 1: Start the Database

 From the project root, start the Oracle database container.
-*(Note: It may take a minute for the database to fully initialize on first launch.)*

 ```bash
 docker-compose up -d
 ```